Overview

 1. Transfers between accounts

-If you or your user know that a cash outflow is a transfer between accounts before the corresponding inflow has been received, you can manually categorize the line entry to the Transfers Between Accounts ledger — a special ledger that exists in all chart of accounts templates — and the system will automatically categorize the corresponding inflow when it arrives.
+The transfers between accounts step recognizes when a transaction is a transfer of funds between two financial accounts.
+This works by looking for a transaction in another financial ledger that is of an equal and opposite amount within a 7 day window.
+If such a transaction exists, it assumes that these are matching transfers and creates two journal entries, one for the cash inflow and one for the outflow.
+This step can only identify matching transactions after both the cash inflow and outflow exist in the system.
+If you or your user know that a cash outflow is a transfer between accounts before the corresponding inflow has been received, you can manually categorize the line entry to the Transfers Between Accounts ledger — a special ledger that exists in all chart of accounts templates — and the system will automatically categorize the corresponding inflow when it arrives.2.
+Similarity checker

-The similarity checker looks for transactions that an Instance has manually categorized with a similar description
+The similarity checker looks for transactions that an Instance has manually categorized with a similardescription

 and applies the same category.